tambetm/pommerman-baselines/imitation_value/README.md

 In my [previous experiments](../imitation) with imitation learning I failed to learn value function.
 Turns out [the previous dataset](https://github.com/tambetm/pommerman-baselines/releases/tag/simple_600K) was not diverse enough - it consisted about 600K observation-value pairs, but these were collected only from 600 episodes.
 For example this means that the model only saw 600 different configurations of stone walls.
 That clearly was not enough to fit value model, but apparently was enough to fit policy model.

 To overcome those issues I collected [a new dataset](https://github.com/tambetm/pommerman-baselines/releases/tag/single_600K) that includes only one observation from each agent from each episode (inspired by [Expert Iteration paper](https://arxiv.org/abs/1705.08439)).
 This produces enough diversity to learn value function, but explained variance still remained quite low.
 Turns out you can get much better explained variance by using smaller discount rate (i.e. 0.9).
-Arguably Pommerman does not need very long-term strategy (or SimpleAgent policy just does not have long-term strategy).
+Arguably Pommerman does not need very long-term strategy or SimpleAgent policy just does not have long-term strategy.

 Together with [Single sample per episode 600K dataset](https://github.com/tambetm/pommerman-baselines/releases/tag/single_600K) I also release [bunch of models](https://github.com/tambetm/pommerman-baselines/releases/tag/single_600K_models) trained using this dataset.
 These models achieve the same action prediction accuracy as [previous models](https://github.com/tambetm/pommerman-baselines/releases/tag/simple_600K_models), but also include value prediction, which improves MCTS results considerably, as can be seen from accompanied [MCTS experiments](../mcts_value).